 55% is the exclusive breastfeeding rate among babies in the poorest households in 2015.
 52% is the exclusive breastfeeding rate among babies in the richest households in 2015.
 PREVENT pneumonia in children by addressing underlying causes Global Targets & Standards SDG 3.2: End preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under-5 mortality to at least as low as 25 per 1,000 live births by 2030.
 90% national and at least 80% district or equivalent administrative unit coverage for vaccination by 2020 as per the Global Vaccine Action Plan (GVAP)

-DTP3 (Diphtheria-tetanus-pertussis), Hib3 (Haemophilus influenzae type B) and PCV3 (Pneumococcal Conjugate) vaccines included in the national immunisation programme.
-Immunisation10 India Status 89% DTP3 vaccine coverage among 1-year-olds in 2018.
+Penta3 (Pentavalent vaccine) and PCV3 (Pneumococcal Conjugate) vaccines included in the national immunisation programme. mmunisation10 India Status 89% Penta3 vaccine coverage among 1-year-olds in 2018.